List of EastEnders characters introduced in 2013: Terry Spraggan

 Bianca helps Terry accept circumstances when Cindy becomes pregnant and reveals TJ is the father, and he clashes with Cindy's guardian, Ian Beale (Adam Woodyatt).
 Carol develops cancer, and it is revealed she has a cancer susceptibility mutation in her BRCA2 gene, meaning that there is a 50% chance of Bianca having the gene and being extremely likely to develop breast cancer like her mother.
 As a result, Bianca struggles to cope and pushes Terry away.
 Terry steps up to support Bianca's adopted daughter, Whitney Dean (Shona McGarty), but, in her upset state, Bianca accuses Terry of molesting her, like her ex-partner Tony King (Chris Coghill).
 As a result, Bianca and Terry split up.

 Terry supports his friend Alfie Moon (Shane Richie) through his wife Kat's (Jessie Wallace) pregnancy.
 He attracts the attention of new market trader Donna Yates (Lisa Hammond), but it is clear his interests still lie with Bianca.
 It is later revealed that Terry and Bianca have secretly been seeing each other for two months, not telling anyone for fear of complicating things.
 Terry wants to tell the truth, but Bianca remains firm about keeping it a secret.
 TJ tells Bianca that they are moving to Milton Keynes, and she is angry with Terry as he did not tell her.
 He tells her he needs to move on as she obviously does not have the same feelings as he does.
 However, Bianca proves her commitment by telling Terry she loves him and agreeing to move to Milton Keynes with him.
 They take Bianca's children to see the house, and they agree to give living in Milton Keynes a go.
 Nine months later, Terry appears to collect his granddaughter, Beth Williams, from Ian and Jane Beale (Laurie Brett).
+In 2024, Bianca tells Whitney that Terry has left her.